alexdo1000/Catppuccin-Noir/README.md

 4. Click **Reload** to reload the editor
 5. Code > Preferences > Color Theme > **Catppuccin Noir**

+You can also install the theme directly from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=AlexDo.catppuccin-noir).

 ## Customization

 Catppuccin Noir can be customized to your liking.
 Check out the [VS Code theme customization guide](https://code.visualstudio.com/api/extension-guides/color-theme) for more information.

+## Recommended Font

+For the best experience with Catppuccin Noir, we recommend using [SFMono Nerd Font Ligaturized](https://github.com/shaunsingh/SFMono-Nerd-Font-Ligaturized).
+This font provides excellent readability and supports ligatures, enhancing your coding experience.

 ## Recommended File Icons